sramam/gcloud-promise/README.md

 1. From Google Compute Engine
 2. From other platforms (like localhost, AWS etc).

-At this point, only ii) has been tested with this library.
+At this point, only #2 has been tested with this library.

  - create a service account and
  - download credentials to project_keyFile.json